Aerosol —Aerosols are minute particles, such as mist, fog or smoke, suspended in the atmosphere.

 Topography — Description on maps, etc, of natural features (hills, rivers, etc) and features made by humans (e.g. buildings, roads and railways).

-Tor — There are several definitions of 'tor' and the meaning used in "Limestone Landscapes" is given here.
-In some places on the moors of south-west England, erosion has worn away the surface rocks and soil to expose granite .
+Tor — There are several definitions of 'tor' but in this context it refers to some places on the moors of south-west England, where erosion has worn away the surface rocks and soil to expose granite.
 This forms a rock-strewn hill, high on the moors.

 Travertine — A coarsely crystalline limestone that forms by chemical precipitation.
 It is often translucent and banded.